Edirom/Edirom-Online/README.md

 For building Edirom Online you need *Sencha Cmd* installed on your system.
 You might want to refer to the [Sencha Cmd System Setup] section for more details.

-Alternatively we recommend to use a container image for building, e.g. [bwbohl/sencha-cmd]
+Alternatively, we recommend to use a Docker container image for building, e.g. [bwbohl/sencha-cmd]

 ```bash
 docker run --rm -it -v /ABSOLUTE/PATH/TO/YOUR/LOCAL/EDIROM-ONLINE/CLONE:/app --name ediBuild ghcr.io/bwbohl/sencha-cmd:latest